Teaching

 Our goal is to help the students organise their own learning process, as well as provide them with a variety of opportunities to deal with educational content.
 The type, scope and checking of homework vary according to grade, subject, theme, and the individual abilities and needs of the students.
 Homework is only given in very small amounts in Years 1 and 2, often in the form of small exercises for reading, writing and calculating.
 The older the students, the more complex the homework.
 Homework can give students the opportunity to further prepare for lessons and can be in oral or written form.

 The students enter their homework and the dates for exams and tests independently into their homework books.
 At home, parents can best support their children by speaking and reading with them in their mother tongue, and by practising writing and calculating regularly.
+In the higher Years, students need the time and space to study and work independently at home.

 During study time, the children independently practice and repeat teaching content, complete tasks from lessons, complete their homework and learn for tests or assignments.
 Homework, as well as school tasks that are not completed during the study period are taken home to be completed.